 I have a special arrangement with the Student Loans Company and cannot now afford the repayments.
 What do I do?

-Do not ignore the situation.
 You will not be contacted in the meantime by the Students Loan Company, nor penalised, according to GOV.UK.
 But they will contact you once their service reverts to normal and you will have to agree how to pay your outstanding sum then.

 I have a student loan.
 My employer is using the Coronavirus Job Retention scheme.
 Do I still need to make student loan repayments?

 Any payments you receive from your employer will be treated as normal wages and, accordingly, if you earn over the threshold for making student loan repayments, the repayments will be deducted from your pay as usual.
+There is more information on the Job Retention Scheme on our webpage: Employees: Work changes.

 My part-time job has ended.
 What help is available?

-Depending on the type of work you used to do and how long you were in your previous job, you may be entitled to redundancy money.
+If you are no longer employed then depending on the type of work you used to do and how long you were in your previous job, you may be entitled to redundancy money.
 Normally you have to have had more than just a casual hours/zero hours contract and be in the same job for two years or more to qualify for redundancy pay.
 You can read more about this on GOV.UK.

 Finally, it is worth mentioning that if you are furloughed, you are then still free to take up work for different employers/agencies and you may like to look over our guidance on this (it might also be useful if you are out of work and want to find a new job).